StellaA30/FrontEnd_TwentyOne/README.md

 * Loserboard which displays all players who have completed the game
 * A leader play can be able include addition 3 players
 * A coin toss when in single player mode
-* A single player being able to access the game
+* A single player being able to save and access their existing the game

 ### **_3. Diagram_**